The formula at a glance

 What’s the point?

-Contributes to the D.A.F.
-(Dermatological Advanced Formulation) patent
+D.A.F. technology (Dermatological Advanced Formulation)

 Contributes to Cellular Bioprotection technology.